gpremer/mvpeventbus/README.markdown

       // Many more events ....
     }

+Event methods are void methods that can take any number of parameters (of reference types), so there is no need to create special-purpose event classes.

+### Creating event busses

-Somewhere in the initialisation part of your application you then request an instance of this interface:
+Somewhere in the initialisation part of your application you request an instance of this interface:

     public void init() {
       EventBusFactory.createEventBus(DemoEventBus.class).applicationStarted();